suncanibreg/suncanibreg/README.md

  4. positioned and designed Sticky Navigation bar (CSS, JavaScript)
  6. positioned and designed button for Scrol to page top (CSS, Javascript)
  7. positioned and designed checkbox, radio button, text input field (HTML,CSS)

+Thats it folks, for now.

+God bless you all.

+Yours Cordially

+Milan, Serbia